How to edit or void sales invoices

 • The transaction date is the allocation date

-• If a credit note covered multiple invoices, open the credit note, change Amount to pay, and Save
+• If a credit note covered multiple invoices, open the credit note, change the Amount to pay, and Save

 Reversing an invoice paid with a credit note (included on a tax return)